moveit/moveit_tutorials/index.rst

 .. note:: All tutorials referencing the Panda have only been tested with ROS Kinetic.
 For earlier versions of ROS (eg. indigo) See `the ROS Indigo tutorials with the PR2 here <http://docs.ros.org/indigo/api/moveit_tutorials/html/doc/ikfast_tutorial.html>`_

 To follow along with these tutorials you will need a **ROBOT_moveit_config** package.
 This tutorial will use the Panda robot from Franka Emika.
 To get a working **panda_movit_config** package you can install from source, create your own, or install from Debian.
-We will walk through each method in the following tutuorial:
+We will walk through each method in the following tutorial:

 Getting Started with MoveIt! and RViz